Capital funding is often the hardest to raise.

 - It is most helpful if only those represented most directly involved with the application participate because they are best equipped to answer questions.

-- If the project represents a major undertaking for the organization we suggest having at least one or two Board members in attendance if possible.
+- If the project represents a major undertaking for the organization we suggest having at least one or two board members in attendance if possible.

 - Capital Campaign Feasibility Studies